-Gentian is used for digestion problems such as loss of appetite, fullness, intestinal gas, diarrhea, gastritis, heartburn, and vomiting.
-It is also used for fever, hysteria, diabetes, and high blood pressure.
-Some people use gentian to prevent muscle spasms, treat parasitic worms, start menstrual periods, and as a germ killer.
+Gentian is used for digestion problems such as loss of appetite, bloating, diarrhea, and heartburn.
+It is also used for fever and to prevent muscle spasms.

 Gentian is applied to the skin for treating wounds and cancer.